 How to Pack and Ship Framed Art

 Framed art can be damaged in transit if not properly packaged.
-We recommend the double box method for artwork.
-Remove the glass from the artwork and pack it separately whenever possible.
-Ship any item valued at more than $250 via air.
-If the item exceeds 36″ x 36″ on a side, crate it.
+We recommend the double box method for artwork, and removing the glass from the artwork and pack it separately whenever possible.
+Ship any item valued at more than $250 via air, and if the item exceeds 36″ x 36″, have it crated.
+(See step-by-step instructions below.)

 If it is not possible to remove the glass and pack it separately, you will need to take extra precautions when packaging the item.
-Cover the glass with glassmask if shipped in the frame.
-(Do not use glassmask on non-glare glass as it may damage the surface.)
+Cover the glass glass protection tape if shipped in the frame.
+(Do not use glass protection tape on non-glare glass as it may damage the surface.)
 To avoid damage, do not let the artwork contact the paper, hardboard or corrugated cardboard.
 Double cushion and double box the item for extra protection.

 You will need: